TakshaPatel/RustyShell/README.md

 RustyShell is a minimal, fun, and educational command-line shell written in Rust.
 It includes basic shell commands like listing files, changing directories, running programs, and more.

 > Note: This is primarily a learning project — it’s not meant to replace Bash, Zsh, or other production shells.
+But if you want to replace it, no one is going to stop you
+> Another Note: the run cmd only works on UNIX-based systems

 ---